Activity ideas for participating in PSD2018

 - Create a media strategy to spread the word on social media and engage as many people as possible in the campaign.

-- Hold a press conference and ensure that key messages on patient empowerment reach the right audiences.
+- Hold a press conference and ensure that the campaign key messages reach the right audiences.

 - Engage with local/national media about the day and the issues that patient groups face, and how to work together towards the cause.

-- Create a thematic issue for your organization’s newsletter focused on patient empowerment.
+- Create a thematic issue for your organization’s newsletter focused on safe medication and healthcare.

-- Create a space on your website where patients can vocalise what empowerment means to them.
+- Create a space on your website where patients can vocalise what safe medication and healthcare means to them.